akamai/customersuccess-compute-workshop/README.md

 ## About

-Package of sample scripts, walkthroughs, and other content for the Chicago Linode Workshop.
+Package of template files, examples, and illustrations for the Chicago Linode Workshop.

 ## Contents